robpomeroy/BrightOS/README.md

 -- [Rob Pomeroy](https://pomeroy.me/contact "contact me via my website") | [Twitter](https://twitter.com/robpomeroy "reach me on Twitter") | [LinkedIn](https://linkedin/com/in/robpomeroy "connect via LinkedIn")

+## Goals

+Why this playbook?
+Why this approach?

+1. **Longevity.** Many great, education-focused Linux distributions have started well but fizzled out.
+A low-maintenance approach is key to survival of a project of this nature.
+An orchestration approach reduces much of the work normally associated to maintaining a single-purpose operating system, hence Ansible.
+2. **Safety.** When preparing a computer environment for vulnerable people, their safety is of paramount importance.
+3. **Accessible fun.** This project should enhance the lives of people who may otherwise struggle to use a computer.

+## Progress/state of development

+We're a long way from production-ready.
+Currently the playbook, starting from a bare-bones Ubuntu installation, sets up a KDE desktop with automatic passwordless login for a default user.
+The desktop environment is partially locked down.
+You'll see from the TODO list below there's a lot left... to do...

 ## Licence

 This work is licensed under GNU General Public License v3.0.
 See the ```LICENCE``` file for the text.
 I'm British, so yes, that's how I spell 'licence'. :-)